milmilkat/CucumberTest/README.md

 * Open solution in Visual Studio 2019
 * Set .Web project as Startup Project and build the project.
 * Run the application.
+* The first run will install Node modules and it will take time.

 ## Areas To Improve